mvboettcher/art-api-exam/README.md

 # Paintings API

-A RESTful api to manage fine works of art.
+A RESTful api to manage artwork.

 ## Getting Started